Chris Brown

 3 Julian White

 Quiet workhorse who took pleasure in dismantling scrums.
-Whenever you played against him, more often than not your own scrum came towards you!
+Whenever you played against him, more often than not your own came towards you!

 4 Warwick Waugh